 Group 2: Sociocultural and Economic Dimensions of Salmon Systems

-Lead: Courtney Carothers, University of Alaska Fairbanks School of Fisheries and Ocean Sciences; Co-Lead Tobias Schworer, University of Alaska Anchorage Institute of Social and Economic Research; Co-Lead Jessica Black, University of Alaska Fairbanks Indigenous Studies, Tribal Management
+Lead: Courtney Carothers, University of Alaska Fairbanks College of Fisheries and Ocean Sciences; Co-Lead Jessica Black, University of Alaska Fairbanks Indigenous Studies, Tribal Management; Co-Lead Tobias Schworer, University of Alaska Anchorage Institute of Social and Economic Research

-Team Members/Advisors: Steve Langdon, University of Alaska Anchorage emeritus; Caroline Brown, Alaska Department of Fish and Game; Ben Stevens, Yukon River Intertribal Fish Commission; Rachel Donkersloot, Alaska Marine Conservation Council; Gunnar Knapp, University of Alaska Anchorage Institute of Social and Economic Research; Jim Fall, Alaska Department of Fish and Game; Liza Mack, University of Alaska Fairbanks Indigenous Studies; Alex Whiting, Native Village of Kotzebue; Rob Sanderson Jr, Central Council Tlingit & Haida Indian Tribes of Alaska; Julie Raymond-Yakoubian, Kawerak; and Danielle Ringer
+Advisors: Steve Langdon, University of Alaska Anchorage emeritus; Caroline Brown, Alaska Department of Fish & Game; Ben Stevens, Yukon River Intertribal Fish Commission; Rachel Donkersloot, Alaska Marine Conservation Council; Gunnar Knapp, University of Alaska Anchorage Institute of Social and Economic Research; Jim Fall, Alaska Department of Fish and Game; Liza Mack, University of Alaska Fairbanks, Indigenous Studies; Alex Whiting, Native Village of Kotzebue; Rob Sanderson Jr., Central Council Tlingit & Haida Indian Tribes of Alaska; Julie Raymond-Yakoubian, Kawerak; Patricia M. Clay, National Marine Fisheries Service

-In this state of knowledge synthesis of the social, cultural, and economic dimensions of salmon systems in Alaska, we will explore four guiding topics:
+In this state of knowledge synthesis of the social, cultural, and economic dimensions of salmon systems in Alaska, we are exploring four guiding topics:

-- Social and cultural values of salmon: This data is primarily contained in manuscripts, journal articles, dissertations, and reports.
+- Social and cultural values of salmon: These data are primarily contained in manuscripts, journal articles, dissertations, and reports.

 - Use and non-use values of salmon and how these are manifested among different stakeholders (commercial, recreational, subsistence, personal use): Information will focus on a coarse spatial distribution and relative valuation of salmon watersheds that support sport, commercial, and subsistence salmon fisheries.